Street food in Jordan is an absolute must. A local chef tells us the best things to eat on the street in Amman.

 It’s my personal favorite.
 It started as a very small hole-in-the-wall with no seating, and even though it’s branched out to be a bigger place, it still incorporates a takeout counter and has lost none of its original flavor.
 One confession: When I walk down the street chewing on my hummus sandwich from Abu Jbara, it makes me reminiscent for the quieter Amman of my past.

 Pronounced “fool,” this is a dish of fava beans that have been dried and reconstituted by soaking in water.
 They come either dry or canned, and are cooked with minimal effort with a bit of garlic, and then topped with onions, tomatoes, and olive oil.
-The lovely vegetarian creation that results is a fantastic dip for pita bread.
+The lovely vegetarian creation that results is a fantastic dip for pita bread, and a beloved food in Jordan.

-Where to find it: Hashem in downtown Amman (map) is a fixture on the city’s food scene, and it makes the best fuul.
+Where to find it: Hashem in downtown Amman (map) is a fixture of the local food scene, and it makes the best fuul in Amman.
 Located on King Faisal Street, it’s open 24 hours, so there’s no excuse not to make it to this iconic location.

 Hashem is a takeout spot that adopts the street and alley as part of its space when the weather is nice.
 Bonus: You can get fuul and hummus sandwiches to go.